Duchess Helene in Bavaria: Marriage and later life (1858–1890)

 Helene took her mind off her sorrows with charitable activities, and received the guardianship of her children from the Emperor of Austria.
 Her father-in-law began to include her in the business affairs of the House of Thurn and Taxis, seeing in her a support and successor.
 In this way she became the head of the family until her oldest son reached his majority.

 In 1883, her son Maximilian took over the leadership of the family business, but he soon fell ill.
 His heart had been weakened by scarlet fever in childhood, and he suffered from severe heart spasms.
 In 1885, he died of a pulmonary embolism.
 This left Helene the family head again until 1888 when her son Albert reached his majority and took over the family businesses.
 Helene then retired and dedicated herself to her religious devotions.

 Death

-On 16 May 1890, at the age of 56, Helene died of stomach cancer.
+Helene died of stomach cancer on 16 May 1890, at the age of 56.